 spec:

-To see the list of attached disks in a running virtual machine, run the command:
+To see the list of live connected disks, run the command:

 Virtual Machines